cjwest/acsf-cardinald7/README.md

 - Patched core to alter the importance of profile modules and themes.
 Instead of being less important than the stuff in sites/all a patch alters this behaviour and makes them more prominent.
 This allows for opt-out of stack behaviour
 - Composer uses a mix of patches, preserve path, and merge plugins to accomplish what is in this repo.
 Please get familiar with them.
 - Unlike other build systems, Acquia requires that all items be tracked in the repository and that is why you see both composer and have the items tracked.
+- Diseval is installed on ACSF and to be conscious of the repurcussions of that on your development.